onyxlang/onyxlang.github.io/README.md

 A pointer with undefined lifetime is unsafe to access.
 A function-local pointer is safe to access, but it can not be returned.
 Access to other pointers is generally fragile.
+Introduction of the `fragile` safety level elides the exclusive mutable reference requirement.

 ```onyx
 threadsafe fn main() -> *Int32 {